azer89/IllustratorPathConverter/README.md

 A .path file is just a text file containing polygonal paths, if you are interested in the format, you can read ".../code/EmptyPanel/Source/PathIO.cpp"

+You don't need to use Rename2Control.aip, it's for another research project.